BPHO-Salk/PSSR/README.md

 # Data Availability

-All data is hosted in 3DEM Dataverse: https://doi.org/10.18738/T8/YLCK5A, which includes:
+All data are hosted in 3DEM Dataverse: https://doi.org/10.18738/T8/YLCK5A, which include:
 * Training, testing, and validation data
 * Pretrained PSSR models for each image type described in the PSSR manuscript
 * Environment set-up env.yml file that lists all prerequisite libraries.